 This section aims to provide any info I think you might need to help with booking your reindeer experience in Lapland.

 How Long is a typical Reindeer Safari?

-There is no set time for a Reindeer Safari in Finland.
-Most herders or farms offer varying lengths of safari with the longest being all day.
-If you ask me, a half-day tour is an ideal amount of time.
-This way, you get plenty of time riding the sleigh, but it should also include lunch and a visit to the reindeer farm.
-Spending time with the reindeer at the reindeer farm was one of the highlights of our trip.
+A half-day tour is an ideal amount of time.
+This way, you get plenty of time riding the sleigh, but it also includes lunch and a visit to the reindeer farm.

 How Much Does a Reindeer Safari Cost?